-If you have misaligned teeth, the brace is a great option to straight your teeth and provide you a beautiful smile.
-But you may worry braces cause gum recession.
-According to different researches, there is a relationship between receding gum and brace because of two reasons.
+If you have misaligned teeth, getting brace is a great option to straight your teeth and provide you a beautiful smile.
+But you may worry that braces cause gum recession.
+According to different researches, there is a relationship between receding gum and getting brace because of two reasons.
 First, it is difficult to clean teeth properly while wearing a brace and poor oral hygiene can lead to gum recession.
-Second, braces can stress gums and cause to detach gums from the teeth.
-On the other hand, some other studies showed that there are no increased risks of gum recession with braces.
+Second, braces can stress gums and detach them from teeth.
+On the other hand, some other studies showed that there are no increased risks of gum recession with getting braces.

 What is gum recession?

 Receding gum is a process when the margin of the gum tissue surrounding your teeth wears away, pull back, showing more of the tooth or your tooth’s root.
 In this condition, the gap between your teeth and gum line, make a good room for disease and causes bacteria to grow up.
 Orthodontic treatment may cause some predisposing factors but, there is no obvious reason that orthodontic treatment may cause receding gum alone.
 Because initially, your specialist orthodontist assures about your gum health, then begin the orthodontic treatment.

 The most common sign of the gum recession is tooth sensitivity.
 In this condition, your teeth become more sensitive to cold, hot, sweet, spicy and acidic foods.
 More addition you will find that your teeth look longer than before and a dark line appears to the teeth along the gum line.